fducroquet/sicp/README.md

 [*Structure and Interpretation of Computer Programs*](https://mitpress.mit.edu/sicp/).

-Link to PDF file with explanations (and code): [sicp.pdf](sicp.pdf).
+Link to PDF file with explanations (and code):
+[SICP-Solutions.pdf](SICP-Solutions.pdf).
 Looking in this file is probably the most convenient way to see how I solved a particular exercise (especially for the more complex ones): the `.scm` files don’t contain explanations since I put them in the PDF, and sometimes an exercise is split into several parts because it was more convenient to explain the parts separately.

 The files named `<exercise-number>pre.scm` contain code from the book that precedes the exercise with the given number, or sometimes code from the text of